bcgov/ols-geocoder/BCAddressExchangeSchema.md

 subCountryCode|BC
 superFullSiteDescriptor|Terminal A -- Vancouver International Airport

-The gates of terminals B and C are represented similarly.
+The gates of Terminals B and C are represented similarly.

 If this example was provided as reference data to the BC Address Geocoder, the Geocoder would derive full addresses such as: